cmiles74/VSCode-Sample/README.md

 The client side application will build into the "wwwroot" folder so that it can be served up by the server side application.

+## Setup the Database

+The application uses a SQLite database to store it's data, it's stored on-disk in `bin\Debug\netcoreapp1.0`.
+After building the application, apply the migrations to create this database.

+    dotnet ef database update

 ## Running the Application

 To run the server side application, open up a terminal session and type...